-Commotio cordis most commonly affects male teen athletes.
+Commotio cordis is an uncommon injury, and it most commonly affects male teen athletes.
 Without immediate treatment, this condition can cause unexpected cardiac death.

-Immediate first aid treatment with cardiopulmonary resuscitation (CPR) and heart defibrillation with an automated external defibrillator (AED) may be able to restore the heart’s healthy rhythm and save a life.
+Immediate first aid treatment with CPR and defibrillation with an automated external defibrillator (AED) may be able to restore the heart’s healthy rhythm and save a life.

 Just getting hit in the chest isn’t enough to cause commotio cordis.
-The timing of the blow must be at a precise moment during a heartbeat and strike an area near the center of the heart’s left ventricle.
+The blow must take place at a precise moment during a heartbeat and strike an area near the center of the heart’s left ventricle.
 The left ventricle is the lower left chamber of the heart.

-This can trigger ventricular tachycardia.
-Ventricular tachycardia refers to a fast, irregular beating of the heart in the lower chambers.
+This blow can trigger ventricular tachycardia, which refers to an abnormally fast beating of the heart in the lower chambers.
 This is a serious condition.
-The same type of contact to the chest a moment later or an inch to one side may be nothing but harmless contact.
+If the same type of contact to the chest takes place a moment later or an inch to one side, it may be harmless.

 Some of the main causes of commotio cordis include being hit by a: